-The subject of allergy-friendly face paint for kids arose recently on Twitter, specifically nut free face paint, so I thought I’d post about the three that I know about.
+The subject of allergy-friendly face paint for kids regularly arises on social media, specifically nut free face paint, so here are the safe options that that I know about.

 Usual warnings apply: always double check with manufacturers (as suppliers and ingredients can change at short notice), and perform the tiniest of patch tests ahead of party day if you can.